clean-apps/CleanSCAN/README.md

 <img src="https://github.com/clean-apps/CleanSCAN/raw/master/branding/clean%20scan%20branding3.png?raw=true" width="600"/>
 </p>

-#  A simple, fast and efficient document scanner for Android
+# A simple, smart and efficient document scanner for Android

 Clean Scan is a mobile document scanner, easily digitize your paper documents into pdfs.
 With tons of features, document scanning has never been easier.
 The best part is, it's open source with apache licence.

 ### <img src="https://use.fontawesome.com/releases/v5.1.0/svgs/solid/crop-alt.svg" width="22" align="left" /> &nbsp; Auto-Edge Cropping

 Automatically detects edges from the image, so you don't have to

 ### <img src="https://use.fontawesome.com/releases/v5.1.0/svgs/solid/font.svg" width="22" align="left" /> &nbsp; Quickly OCR, Extract text from Images

 No more typing, it can automatically extract text from images

 ### <img src="https://use.fontawesome.com/releases/v5.1.0/svgs/solid/bolt.svg" width="22" align="left" /> &nbsp; Auto-enhance image quality

 No more low light or bad photos, it can auto-enhance the image quality for best perfomances

 ### <img src="https://use.fontawesome.com/releases/v5.1.0/svgs/solid/share.svg" width="22" align="left" /> &nbsp; Share your scans

 Share with your friends via email, whatsapp, messenger or and via link to other social networks

 ### <img src="https://use.fontawesome.com/releases/v5.1.0/svgs/solid/file-pdf.svg" width="22" align="left" /> &nbsp; Create PDFs from Documents

 Easily convet yout paper document into a digitized into a PDF file, looking sharp and clean.

 ### <img src="https://use.fontawesome.com/releases/v5.1.0/svgs/solid/th-list.svg" width="22" align="left" /> &nbsp; Organize like a pro

 Categorize your documents for improved management and search

 <a href="https://github.com/clean-apps/CleanSCAN/releases/download/v1.0.20190406/clean-scan-v1.0.20190406.apk" target="_blank">